Introduction

 What should I do if I feel dizzy or uncomfortable in the sauna?

-Leave the sauna immediately and cool down; hydration and rest are crucial if you experience any discomfort.
+It’s important to leave the sauna right away and cool down; make sure to hydrate and rest if you feel any discomfort.

 Is it safe to use the sauna after exercising?

-Yes, if you allow your body to cool down first and stay hydrated, as this can enhance recovery and relaxation.
+Using the sauna after exercising can be beneficial, provided you let your body cool down first and keep hydrated, as this can aid in recovery and relaxation.